iisshaun/iisshaun-port/content/pages/index.md

     backgroundSize: full
     title: 'Gidday, I''m Shaun Hammond a Game UI/UX Designer'
     subtitle: >-
-      I started my career with New Blood Interactive in 2014, spent over 5 years with RocketWerkz Studios and nearly 3 years with my friends at Usual Suspects Studios.
+      I started my career with New Blood Interactive in 2014, worked over 5 years with RocketWerkz Studios and nearly 3 years with my friends at Usual Suspects Studios.
 I'm currently in Dunedin, New Zealand.
     styles:
       self: